 Many homeowners use an old newspaper to clean windows.
-The paper and ink in it act as a light abrasive that helps remove smudges from the glass and dirt stuck on the frames.
-Sure, it is seen as an alternative, but nothing beats the use of tools to keep windows clean.
+The paper and ink act as a light abrasive that helps remove smudges from the glass and dirt stuck on the frames.
+Sure, it is seen as an alternative, but nothing beats using proper tools to keep windows clean.

-Woodbridge Home Exteriors, your leading source of windows and exterior doors, shares the professional cleaning tools that you can use to wipe your windows clean.
+Our leading experts on home windows and exterior doors share the professional cleaning tools you can use to clean your windows.

 Got some old, used bathroom towels?
-Once they’ve been washed and dried several times, they can be used for a wide range of purposes, including cleaning windows.
+Once they’ve been washed and dried several times, they can be used for many purposes, including cleaning windows.
 A large one can be used as a drop cloth.
 A smaller hand towel is usually absorbent, which makes it a suitable detailing towel.

-When it comes to window cleaning, the squeegee is something you should have on your arsenal of cleaning tools.
-It has flat, smooth rubber blood that removes liquid on any flat surface like glass.
-After applying the soapy solution to break up dirt, the squeegee is then used to draw water-borne dirt off the glass, leaving you with a clean surface.
+When it comes to window cleaning, the squeegee is something you should have in your arsenal of cleaning tools.
+It has flat, smooth rubber blood that removes liquid on flat surfaces like glass.
+After applying the soapy solution to break up dirt, the squeegee is used to draw water-borne dirt off the glass, leaving you with a clean surface.
 Handheld ones are often used, with removable rubber for replacement.

 Keeping your windows clean using any of these tools results in a beautiful, eye-pleasing home.
-However, if they are showing signs of irreparable damage, it would make sense to replace them entirely.
-For this project, turn to the window replacement pros of Woodbridge Home Exteriors.
-We are the leading exterior home improvement contractor in the area that also specializes in installing patio doors and siding.
+However, if they show signs of irreparable damage, it would make sense to replace them entirely.
+If you need new windows in Dallas or surrounding areas, turn to the pros of Woodbridge Home Solutions.
+We are the leading exterior home improvement contractor in Texas and Kansas, specializing in installing replacement windows and repairing your existing home windows.